 Some might say it’s more tongue in cheek than sexual, but the level of nudity is pretty up there.
 Lucky for you ladies, there is also a version for women which caters to your every desire, from a topless man drilling cement, to a fireman with a baby in his arms.
 But alas, there are no bum cheeks in sight and it’s unfairly tame compared to the original advert.

 Now this one sure does show a whole-lotta skin!

 Nivea adverts are renowned for showing a little flesh, but this one is pretty provocative, what with all the close-ups.
 To introduce the first shower body milk, Nivea opted to display a bit more body than usual.
-In its Body Milk TV commercial, we see a lady having a bit too much fun for someone who is having her early morning shower.
+In its Body Milk TV commercial, we see a lady having a bit too much fun for someone having their early morning shower.
 Her shower lotion artistry seems more seductive than practical.

-It’s been some time since we’ve seen those infamous Herbal Essences adverts with the screaming women.
-Who knew shampoo could give someone so much pleasure?
-And this one certainly uses similar ‘sexy shower’ techniques.
+It’s been some time since we’ve seen those infamous Herbal Essences adverts with the screaming women (who knew shampoo could give someone so much pleasure?) and this one certainly uses similar ‘sexy shower’ techniques.
 We think we’ll stick to whatever toiletries are on offer at the time, thank you very much.

 4. IKEA – Sweden 2000

 No one wants to walk in on their parents role-playing, much less if they are wearing pig and farmer outfits.
 Disturbing or not, this is a humorous and smart way to sell furniture.
 When the daughter and her boyfriend walk in on her parents playing farm animals, the father quickly grabs the first thing within reach, which just so happens to be a photo of his daughter.
 Seeing the funny side to this, the parents burst out laughing and the daughter is left nothing short of mortified.
 The caption “Time to leave home?” makes for a great finish.